Murder of Martha Moxley: Appeals

 The new Skakel defense team also hired a full-time investigative team to review existing and new information – particularly a book written about Élan School – in preparation for the hearing.
 They argued that no Élan residents who knew Skakel, other than Gregory Coleman, had ever spoken about Skakel's confession to anyone, including to the author of the book.

-On October 25, 2007, a Superior Court judge denied the request for a new trial, saying Bryant's testimony was not credible and there was no evidence of prosecutorial misconduct in the original trial.
+On October 25, 2007, a Superior Court judge denied the request for a new trial, saying that Bryant's testimony was not credible and that there was no evidence of prosecutorial misconduct in the original trial.

 Skakel's lawyer appealed this decision to the Connecticut Supreme Court.
 On March 26, 2009, a five-judge panel of the court heard arguments on this appeal.
 On April 12, 2010, the panel ruled 4–1 against Skakel's appeal.

 Skakel then appealed based on charge of incompetence against Michael Sherman, his lead attorney at the trial.
 In an April 2013 hearing in Vernon, Connecticut, Skakel testified that Sherman, rather than focusing on Skakel's defense, instead had basked in celebrity.
 Skakel also claimed that Sherman was more interested in collecting fees to settle Sherman's own financial problems than in defending Skakel.
 Sherman testified in defense of his actions, while continuing to maintain his belief in Skakel's innocence in the Moxley case.

 Parole hearings

 Skakel had been imprisoned at the MacDougall-Walker Correctional Institution in Suffield, Connecticut.
 On January 24, 2012, Skakel and his attorneys argued for a sentence reduction, claiming that he should have been tried in juvenile court.
 On March 5, 2012, Skakel lost his bid for a sentence reduction.

 Skakel's first parole hearing was held on October 24, 2012.
 Skakel was denied parole.
-He continued to deny the killing.
+He continued to deny any role in the killing.
 Skakel's next parole hearing was scheduled for October 2017.